 - A selection process that demonstrates due diligence, affords protection against fiduciary liability, and results in quality advice for the employees.

-- Information or advice that provides everything employees need to make informed investment decisions related to their retirement assets.
+- Information or advice that provides everything, as possible, for employees to make informed investment decisions related to their retirement assets.

 - No transfer of fiduciary responsibility from the investment provider to the employer or retirement system.
 A contract should clearly state that the vendor bears the risk of fiduciary liability for any recommendations it makes.

-- Contractural assurance that the investment advice provider will not provide, sell, or derive income from the sale of any investment products to the participants in the retirement plan.
+- Contractual assurance that the investment advice provider will not provide, sell, or derive income from the sale of any investment products to the participants in the retirement plan.